Tools & Workflow

 The Bottom Line

-Start simple: Try The Crit's free tier for AI feedback, use your existing design tool's comments for collaboration, and add video feedback when needed.
-This covers 90% of critique needs without overwhelming your workflow.
+Start simple: The Crit's free tier for AI feedback, your design tool's comments for collaboration, and video feedback when needed.
+That covers 90% of critique needs.

 💬 Common Questions